Setting The Salmon Fly Hook

 Applying Effective Salmon Hook Pressure

 Logic should tell you that the above hooking method will be far more effective than the normal 'lift into the fish' approach which engages the soft action of the fly rod & lightly set reel clutch which 'logically' exerts little or no effective pressure on the hook point.
 This just 'lift into it' approach accounts for the loss of thousands of salmon hooking opportunities on the Scottish rivers every year.
-If you don't set the hook properly a salmon will usually always demonstrate how good it is at getting rid of any unwanted object from its mouth and normally only a few seconds after contact.
+If you don't set the hook properly a salmon will usually always demonstrate how good it is at getting rid of any unwanted object from its mouth and normally only a few seconds or minutes after contact.
 Spare yourself that dreadful feeling of loss and daunting thoughts of what could have been and deploy the above rod tip down clamping method to ensure your water coverage skills and patience isn't wasted!
 Remember that when you put the brakes a salmon with the rod tip pointing down in the direction of the fish by momentarily clamping you fly reel face the only thing 'logically' between your hand and the hook point(s) is the 'negligible' core stretch of your fly line.

 D-U-N-S No: 22-265-4509